“Your license is your life” ™

 If your license has been suspended or revoked by the Virginia Department of Motor Vehicles or a court, and you know it, and you drive a motor vehicle on any road or highway you are guilty of driving on a suspended or revoked license.

-This offense is a Class One misdemeanor the punishment for which is listed below.
 Note that a third or subsequent conviction results in a mandatory minimum jail sentence of ten days.
 Also that a conviction results in the further suspension of the license.

 REPRESENTING IN THESE AREAS/COURTS: